danielneil/Shark/PLUGINS.README.md

   -t TICKER, --ticker TICKER
                         Ticker code of the stock

-This documentation is automatically generated.
+This documentation is automatically generated, so editing this file is pointless, instead amend the --help text in the plugin's source code.